 Algeria has hosted refugees from Western Sahara since 1975 in what has become one of the world’s most protracted refugee crises.
-The Sahrawi refugees are located in five camps near the town of Tindouf in Western Algeria, characterized by extreme heat and very low rainfall.
-The harsh and isolated desert environment limits opportunities for self-reliance and, as a result, the refugees depend on humanitarian assistance for their survival.
+The Sahrawi refugees live in five camps near the town of Tindouf in Western Algeria, characterized by extreme heat and very low rainfall.
+The harsh and isolated desert environment limits livelihood and economic opportunities, leaving the refugees highly dependent on humanitarian assistance.

-Despite continued negotiations, there is little sign of a durable solution to the political stalemate and camps have been the only alternative for Sahrawi refugees.
+Despite continued negotiations, the political situation remains unsolved, so refugee camps have been the only alternative for Sahrawi refugees.
 The status quo has fuelled frustration and disillusionment, especially among the young, which could lead to increased insecurity and tensions in the sub-region.

 What the World Food Programme is doing in Algeria

 NutritionWFP combines prevention and treatment approaches to address anaemia, stunting and malnutrition among children aged under 5, and pregnant and nursing women, targeting some 22,500 people under its Mother and Child Health programme through 29 health centres.
 WFP assistance includes the provision of oil, sugar and specialized nutritious foods, and focuses increasingly on improving nutritional awareness through Social Behavior Change Communication (SBCC).

-Food assistanceWFP currently distributes 125,000 in-kind rations to meet the basic food and nutritional needs of the most vulnerable refugees by providing 90,000 general food baskets plus 35,000 supplementary baskets per month.
-The composition of the baskets can vary, depending on funding, but they generally include cereals, pulses, sugar, vegetable oil and blended food for an overall caloric value of about 2,166 calories per person per day.
-The food is distributed monthly through 116 final distribution points in all five camps.
+Food assistanceWFP currently distributes 125,000 in-kind rations to meet the basic food and nutritional needs of food insecure refugees.
+The diversified food basket consists of 9 commodities and includes several types of cereals, two types of pulses, sugar, vegetable oil and blended food for an overall caloric value of 2,100 calories per person per day.
+The food is distributed through 116 final distribution points in all five camps.